mlc-ai/blog/_posts/2024-11-22-achieving-efficient-flexible-portable-structured-generation-with-xgrammar.md

 <p align="center">
     <img src="/img/xgrammar/masking-logits.png" width="70%">
-    <figcaption>Figure 1.
-Speed of masking logits.
-(Llama-3-8B, AMD 7950X CPU, H100 GPU)</figcaption>
+    <figcaption>Figure 1: Overhead of masking logits.
+(Llama-3-8B, AMD 7950X CPU, RTX 4090)</figcaption>
 </p>

 <p align="center">
     <img src="/img/xgrammar/e2e-llm.png" width="70%">
-    <figcaption>Figure 2: Output token rate for end-to-end LLM inference.
+    <figcaption>Figure 2: Time per output token for end-to-end LLM inference.
 (Llama-3-8B, AMD 7950X CPU, H100 GPU)</figcaption>
 </p>

 We benchmark XGrammar on both JSON schema generation and unconstrained CFG-guided JSON grammar generation tasks.
 Figure 1 shows that XGrammar outperforms existing structured generation solutions by up to 3.5x on JSON schema workloads and up to 10x on CFG-guided generation tasks.
-We also integrate XGrammar into the LLM serving engine MLC-LLM to benchmark end-to-end structured generation speed.

 Additionally, we benchmark end-to-end structured generation engines powered by XGrammar with the Llama-3 model on NVIDIA H100 GPUs.
 Figure 2 shows that our solution outperforms existing LLM engines up to 14x in JSON-schema generation and up to 80x in CFG-guided generation.
-We have released our code and a [tech report](https://github.com/mlc-ai/blog/blob/main/pdf/xgrammar-paper.pdf) (the ArXiv version will be up soon).
+We have released our [code](https://github.com/mlc-ai/xgrammar) and a [tech report](https://github.com/mlc-ai/blog/blob/main/pdf/xgrammar-paper.pdf) (the ArXiv version will be up soon).
 In the remainder of this post, we will introduce the background and key techniques of XGrammar.